“MÃE!” I yell for my mother, hoping she’ll come and help me with the mess in my childhood bedroom. I wait for a couple of minutes but she never comes.

 I know it because it wasn’t for us.

 “Mãe, fucking look at me.”
 I put my hands on my hips.
 “What woman did you raise?
 A housewife?
 No. A quiet and obedient woman?
 Hell to the no!”

 I do lack a filter but my mom has lost hope of correcting me after twenty-five years of life.

 “Fine, you’re big enough to decide on your own.”
 She sighs in defeat and I go back to try and organize my things.
-“I just think you guys should talk and clear the air; it was a five-year-long relationship, not a five-month one.”
+“I just think you guys should talk and clear the air.
+It was a five-year-long relationship, not a five-month one.”

-I roll my eyes and ignore her statement at the same time my stomach growls.
+I roll my eyes and ignore her statement while at the same time my stomach growls.
 It gives me the perfect opportunity to change the subject.
 “Hey, what’s for dinner tonight?
 Do you need help?”